Hevagog/presentation-deep-active-inference/src/32-variational-free-energy-mcts.md

 ## Deriving Variational Free Energy for MCTS

-First, we are going to transform aforementioned *Variational Free Energy* $F$ in [@eq:free-energy] into a more tractable form:
+First, we are going to transform aforementioned *Variational Free Energy* $F$ from [@eq:free-energy] into a more tractable form:

 $$
 F[Q,y] = D_{KL}[Q(x)||P(x|y)]-\ln P(y)